 Prolonged exposure therapy—repeated discussion of the trauma to decrease negative feelings.
 Should be done with a therapist.

 A therapist will ask you to do simple tasks while talking about the traumatic event.
 Tasks may include hand-tapping, following therapist's hand with your eyes, or listening to tones through headphones.
 This allows your brain to process the trauma in a different way.

 Other therapeutic options that may help include:

-Stress inoculation therapy (SIT)—During this type of therapy you will be trained in relaxation techniques, positive reframing of negative thoughts, and assertive communication.
+Stress inoculation therapy (SIT)—use relaxation techniques, positive reframing of negative thoughts, and assertive communication.

-Family therapy—May improve relationships between family members, give family members support, and help family understand your PTSD challenges.
+Family therapy—to help with relationships between family members, give family members support, and help family understand PTSD.

-Mindfulness meditation—Paying attention to breathing and focusing on present experiences may help you manage stress.
+Mindfulness meditation—focus on breathing and present experiences to manage stress.

-Medication can help manage some symptoms while you go through counseling or during a crisis period.
-They may help manage anxiety, depression, and
+Medicine can help to manage some symptoms.
+They may help with anxiety, depression, and

 EBSCO Medical Review Board

 Adrian Preda, MD